nijatb/graphql-jobs-app/README.md

 # GraphQL Job Board

-Sample application used in the GraphQL by Example course.
+Sample application created to use and experiemnt with GraphQL.